Emily N. Garbinsky

 Emily N. Garbinsky is an associate professor of marketing and behavioral scientist at Cornell University's SC Johnson College of Business.
-She earned a Ph.D. in marketing from Stanford University’s Graduate School of Business in 2015 and a B.S. from Carnegie Mellon University in 2010, double majoring in psychology and decision science.
-She joined the Cornell faculty in July 2021, where she will teach Marketing Management as well as Brand Management at the MBA level.
+She earned a Ph.D. in marketing from Stanford University's Graduate School of Business in 2015 and a B.S. from Carnegie Mellon University in 2010, double majoring in psychology and decision science.
+She joined the Cornell faculty in July 2021, where she teaches Marketing Management as well as Brand Management at the MBA level.

 Prior to joining Cornell, she was on the faculty as an assistant professor of marketing at the University of Notre Dame's Mendoza College of Business (July 2015 - June 2021), where she taught Principles of Marketing at the undergraduate level as well as Consumer Behavior at the MBA level.
 While there, she earned the James Dincolo Outstanding Undergraduate Professor Award in 2018, as well as the Prochaska Family Outstanding Teaching Award in 2021.

 Her area of expertise is consumer financial well-being, focusing on three streams of research: 1) understanding how couples make financial decisions, 2) motivating individual consumers to make more fiscally responsible decisions, and 3) illuminating how people can maximize the happiness and enjoyment they derive from various consumption experiences.
 She has published articles in leading journals, such as the Journal of Consumer Research (JCR), the Journal of Marketing Research (JMR), the Journal of Marketing (JM), and the Journal of Consumer Psychology (JCP).